kitaparnell-code/website-issues-doc/ISSUES.md

 sudo mv /var/www/html/wordpress /var/www/html/library
 But I still got an error.
 I realized my database name and username weren’t consistent — some were capitalized differently (“Kita” vs “kita”).
 After correcting these in Nano, the site finally loaded again. 🎉

-Reinstalling Omeka (Correctly This Time)
+Step 2: Reinstalling Omeka (Correctly This Time)
 Time for a fresh start with Omeka Classic.

 Updated Apache and verified dependencies: